Overlooking

 drkrm, in association with EVFA, and with the cooperation of the The

-Los Angeles Public Library Photo Collection and The Ansel Adams
+Los Angeles Public Library Photo Collection will create and exhibit

-prints made from the original negatives.
-These dramatic black and white
+new silver-gelatin prints made from the original negatives.
+These dramatic

 Ansel